 One thing that you will notice about Savannah is that there is a good-sized population of people who are young, single, educated, and upwardly-mobile career starters.
 Many singles consider Savannah a good place to live without being in a really big city, with opportunities for friendships and fun with others like themselves.

 Savannah is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The education level of Savannah citizens is substantially higher than the typical US community, as 30.54% of adults in Savannah have at least a bachelor's degree.

 The per capita income in Savannah in 2018 was $27,952, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
 This equates to an annual income of $111,808 for a family of four.
 However, Savannah contains both very wealthy and poor people as well.

 Savannah is an extremely ethnically-diverse city.
 The people who call Savannah home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Savannah residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Savannah include German, English, Italian, and Scottish.
+Important ancestries of people in Savannah include Irish, German, English, Italian, and French.

 The most common language spoken in Savannah is English.
 Other important languages spoken here include Spanish and French.